electricimp/Promise/README.md

 There are two main methods to execute multiple promises in parallel mode:

-* `.all(*series*)`
+* `all(series)`
    This method executes promises in parallel and resolves when they are all done.
 It returns a promise that resolves with an array of the resolved promise value or rejects with first rejected paralleled promise value.

    For example on our smart weather station we need to read metrics from multiple sensors, then send it to server.
-Method `.all()` returns promise and it resolved only when all metrics are collected:
+Method `all` returns promise and it resolved only when all metrics are collected:

     ```squirrel
     Promise.all([getTemperature, getBarometer, getHumidity])